Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy: Materials Methods

 \subsection{Machine learning}

 In the following sections we describe how ML was performed in terms of training and validation on the artificial plans.
-We further introduce the ML algorithm adopted, and describe an independent validation on clinical cases.
+We further introduce the ML algorithms adopted and a control method, and describe the assessment on clinical plans aimed at evaluating whether artificial plans are good representatives of clinical plans to train ML models.